unipartdigital/workflows_engine/docs/source/primitives.rst

 Screen
 ******

-Screens are the only task type which display components to the screen (excluding status messages which can be presented by other tasks although they will be shown on the next screen task presented to the user).
+Screen tasks are the sole task type used to display components to the user (excluding status messages which can be presented by other tasks, although they will be shown on the next screen task presented to the user).

 Schema
 ------